-Approximately one million people lose time from work each year due to back injuries.
-1 Musculoskeletal disorders (MSDs) of the low back and upper extremities are not only an important national health problem; these disorders also impose a substantial economic burden in compensation costs, lost wages and productivity.
-The estimated annual cost of back injuries in the United States is \$50 billion.
-2 \$20 billion of this cost is associated with back injuries in the health-care industry alone, exceeding the cost of back injuries in construction, mining and manufacturing.
-3
+Approximately one million people lose time from work each year due to back injuries.1 Musculoskeletal disorders (MSDs) of the low back and upper extremities are not only an important national health problem; these disorders also impose a substantial economic burden in compensation costs, lost wages and productivity.
+The estimated annual cost of back injuries in the United States is \$100 billion.2 Direct and indirect costs associated with back injuries in the healthcare industry alone are estimated to be \$20 billion annually.3 Additionally, compared to other occupations, emergency medical technicians and paramedics remain among the highest at risk for musculoskeletal disorders.4

-It is estimated that one in two emergency service workers have sustained back injuries; and, one in four sustain a careerending injury in their first four years on the job.
-Furthermore, lifting is the cause of 62 percent of medic injuries.
-4 Lifting and moving patients, equipment and tools are part of an emergency service worker's job.
+It is estimated that one in two emergency service workers have sustained back injuries; and, one in four sustain a career-ending injury in their first four years on the job.5 Furthermore, lifting is the cause of 62 percent of medic injuries.5 Lifting and moving patients, equipment and tools are part of an emergency service worker's job.
 It is therefore important to understand the risk factors involved in performing these tasks and how to minimize injury potential.